 The department staffs six fire pumpers and one 100-foot ladder truck.
 There will be a second Truck company, to be housed at Station 5, added in summer of 2016.
 In 2013, the Hazardous Materials team received formal typing to the State of California Type II Status after a rigorous examination process and was reorganized as the "Monterey Operational Area Hazardous Materials Response Team".
 The team is divided into two divisions, the Inland Division and the Coastal Division.
 The team expects to be typed as a class I team in 2016.
-The department also has a Dry-Chem unit, a specialized unit for airport responses housed at station 4, which will also respond to airport emergencies.
+The department also has a Dry-Chem unit, a specialized unit for airport responses housed at station 4, which will respond to airport emergencies.
 The SFD also staffs a Type I fire engine from the California Office of Emergency Services (OES) which responds to natural disasters and large forest fires statewide.
 Station 5 houses a Type III wildland brush unit available for response within the city and for State Wide Mutual Aid requests.

 The Salinas Fire Department has a minimum of 7 firefighter paramedics on duty each day who respond to all 911 calls for medical assistance.
-The quick response by firefighter paramedics on the fire engines stationed throughout the city provides more immediate care during those initial critical minutes of medical emergencies.
+The quick response by firefighter paramedics on the fire engines and truck company stationed throughout the city provides more immediate care during those initial critical minutes of medical emergencies.

 Providing for the overall management of the Fire Department is Fire Administration.
-Fire Administration is made up of the Fire Chief, Deputy Fire Chief, and 2 Administrative Assistants.
-Due to budget cuts, the deaprtment has had their Training and Emergency Medical Services Battalion Chief position vacant for the last year and a half.
+Fire Administration is made up of the Fire Chief, Deputy Fire Chief, Training Battalion Chief, and 3 administrative Captains.
+One Administrative Assistant and one Office Technician supports the functions in Fire Administration.